You can study animals by creating a major in Ethology at the University of Minnesota

 Everyone craves freedom, and all students use phrases like “I want to do what makes me happy.”
 Majors are no exception.
 Earlier this blog covered how one might go about choosing a major in the series “A Major Decision.”
-However, if you feel stifled or limited by the already available majors at universities, you can create your own major.
-Now, I must caution you: creating your own major must be done with care due to university restrictions.
+However, if you feel “boxed in” or limited by the already available majors at universities, you can create your own major.
+However, creating your own major is no easy task.
+You need to structure the major in such a way that it provides the necessary instruction for students who choose it, as well as meet university credit requirements for graduation.

 University of California, Berkeley